English or Spanish

-Small aircraft are used for all different sorts of commercial and personal purposes here in the United States.
-However, they are notorious for being more dangerous than their larger commercial counterparts.
+Small aircraft are used for different sorts of personal and commercial purposes here in the U.S. However, they are known for being more dangerous than their commercial counterparts.

 Why do people even fly on a small plane?
-Typically, flying commercial offers no privacy and you are at the mercy of the airlines.
-Small planes give you the chance to fly when you want to where you want.
-The most accident-prone small planes in general aviation tend to be experimental aircraft built by nonprofessionals.
-It seems likely that aircraft built and flown by amateurs might not get the attention that a commercial plane would when it comes to maintenance and performance testing.
+Typically, when you flying commercially you are at the mercy of the airlines and have no privacy.
+By using small planes you can fly to where you want when you want it.
+The most accident-prone small planes in general aviation tend to be the aircraft built by nonprofessionals.
+When it comes to maintenance and performance testing, it seems likely that amateurs built and flown aircraft might not get the attention that a commercial plane would.

 Burn injuries are a particularly common problem due to the explosion of fuel tanks upon impact.
 The reality is that manufacturers often do not install crash-resistant fuel tanks in their units, despite the fact that such tanks can dramatically decrease the likelihood of death or serious burn injuries.

-When an individual or family has had their lives thrown into chaos as a result of injuries or fatalities from a small plane accident, there are many major needs they may have.
-This includes financial needs.
-One thing that can help with such needs is getting just compensation.
+When you have had your life thrown into chaos as a result of injuries or fatalities from a small plane accident, there are many major needs you may have, including financial ones.
+One thing that can help is getting just compensation.
 Our firm is committed to providing the best possible representation to those who have been affected by small plane accidents.

-The main reason for small plane crashes is usually considered to be an error made by the pilot.
-This is not completely surprising when you consider small plane pilots can fly with much less training than a commercial pilot.
+Small planes crash usually because of an error made by the pilot.
+This is not surprising when you consider that small plane pilots require much less training than a commercial pilot.

-A pilot who, for all intents and purposes, is considered experienced, could still end up in a situation where the plane crashes because of other issues.
-For example, small planes also have fewer safety devices to prevent pilot mistakes or to assist with system failures.
-They can be more difficult to fly using the instrument panel only, and engine failure is catastrophic because they are often single engine, so engine failure is catastrophic.
+Even an experienced pilot could still be involved in a crash caused by other issues.
+For example, small planes have fewer safety devices to assist with system failures.
+They can be more difficult to fly by using the instrument panel only, and engine failure is catastrophic because they are often single-engine.

 In many cases, small plane accidents are the result of faulty parts or improper maintenance on the part of the aircraft's owner.
 Among the defects that commonly cause small plane accidents are:

-Legal claims pursuing compensation for victims of small plane crashes present some of the most challenging litigation problems, including the following:
+Legal claims pursuing compensation for victims of small plane crashes can present challenging litigation problems, including the following:

 With this in mind, it can understandably be hard to receive the compensation one needs to cover medical costs, loss of income or funeral costs.
-When trying to overcome these obstacles, having the representation of a skilled aviation accident lawyer can be a great help in pursuing and recovering damages for injuries or fatalities in a small plane crash.
-Contact our experienced attorney at The Law Offices of Sean M. Cleary.
+Having the representation of a skilled personal injury lawyer can be a great help in pursuing and recovering damages for injuries or fatalities in a small plane crash.

-Many airplanes flying today are charters and not owned by the operators.
-The owners charter their planes to make the payments or generate income.
-Other charter planes are operated by the owner and fly to destinations specified by the customer.
+Many of today's airplanes are charters, not owned by operators.
+Some owners charter planes to generate income.
+Others operate their own charter planes and fly to the customers' destinations of choice.

-Our lawyer at The Law Offices of Sean M. Cleary knows that the safety of corporate or charter airplane flights can vary significantly from one operation to another.
+Our lawyer at The Law Offices of Sean M. Cleary knows that the safety of corporate or charter airplane flights can vary from one operation to another.
 Some charter companies leave a great deal to be desired, while other private aircraft operations have outstanding safety records.

-Because of the variety of charter arrangements and the complexity of ownership, it is important to consult an experienced aviation law attorney when considering a claim against a charter airline.
-At our Miami law firm, The Law Offices of Sean M. Cleary, our cases have involved all types of charter aircraft errors.
+The complexity of charter ownership and the variety of arrangements add to the importance of consulting an experienced attorney when considering an aviation claim.
+At our Miami law firm, The Law Offices of Sean M. Cleary, our cases have involved all types of aircraft errors.

-We represent clients nationwide in a charter plane or corporate jet accident litigation.
-Our long experience with the practical demands of aviation accident investigation represents an important advantage for personal injury or wrongful death clients.
+We represent clients nationwide in a corporate jet accident or charter plane litigation.
+Our experience with the demands of aviation accident investigation is an important advantage for your personal injury or wrongful death claim.

-As trial aviation law firm, our legal team has gained practical knowledge and insight into issues of aviation safety, aircraft operation, and maintenance.
+Our trial aviation legal team has insight and practical knowledge into issues of aircraft operation, aviation safety, and maintenance.
 We consult with specialists and experts in aircraft design and operation with the goal to investigate cases thoroughly.

-In charter aircraft accidents, the official investigation is often limited in its scope, and our law firm conducts a parallel investigation that can determine causes that were overlooked in the official investigation.
-This helps our attorney identify the relationship between multiple causes and the apportionment of liability between the parties whose negligence played a role in the accident: an operator, a contract pilot, a manufacturer, a maintenance contractor.
+In charter aircraft accidents, the official investigation is often limited.
+That is why conduct our own investigation that can identify causes overlooked in the official investigation.
+This helps our attorney identify the existence of multiple causes.
+We also determine the apportionment of liability between the parties whose negligence played a role in the accident: an operator, a contract pilot, a manufacturer, or a maintenance contractor.